blakeaw/blakeaw.github.io/_posts/2020-05-25-improve-matplotlib-notebook-inline-res.md

 </tr>
 </table>

- Matplotlib can be a powerful tool for Python-based plotting, but if you've ever generated your plots inline within a Jupyter notebook you probably noticed that the default resolution of the rendered plot images is pretty low, which can leave your plots looking grainy and hard to read.
+ Matplotlib can be a powerful tool for Python-based plotting, but if you've ever generated your plots inline within a Jupyter notebook you probably noticed that the default resolution of the rendered plot images is pretty low, which can leave your plots looking blurry/grainy and hard to read.
 This can be troublesome, particularly if you are planning to share your notebook or export it to another format.

  In this post, I'll share two ways to change default settings so that matplotlib plots come out with better resolution both inline and when exported (for example, with nbconvert).